 Appropriate Vaccine Usage

-This tells you the percentage of patients who have received the pneumonia and flu vaccines.
+This tells you the percent of patients who were administered the pneumonia and flu vaccines.
 Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-Measures the percent of long-term care residents who needed increased assistance with activities of daily living over time.
-ADL's include activities such as moving around and continence.
-Many would argue this is a reasonable measure of a resident's well-being.
+This metric measures the percentage of long-term stay patients who required increased assistance with activities of daily living over time.
+ADL's include activities such as dressing and bathing.
+Some would argue that this is a reasonable measure of a patient's well-being.

 Ability to Keep Residents Mobile

 In First Coast Health & Rehabilitation Center, 16.78% Percentage of Residents

 Measures the percent of long-term stay patients that remained mobile levels.